 If you follow these 10 intranet launch ideas, you'll be on your way to rolling out your intranet without any hassles.

-Many people get very excited about the prospect of having a social intranet for their organization and thus rush the rollout process.
+Many people get excited about the prospect of having an intranet platform for their organization and rush the roll out process.

-In reality, a full rollout can take up to five or six months, and for larger companies it can take even longer.
-If you don't get started early and give yourself an adequate amount of time to devote to an intrant launch, you'll inevitably run into problems throughout the process and end up missing the deadline you set for yourself.
+In reality, a full roll out can take up to 4 to 5 weeks, and for larger companies it can take longer.
+If you don't get started early and give yourself an adequate amount of time to devote to an intranet launch, you'll inevitably run into problems throughout the process and end up missing the deadline you set for yourself.

-One of the main reasons why businesses choose to implement social intranet software is to enhance collaboration among employees and colleagues.
+One of the main reasons why businesses choose to implement intranet software is to enhance collaboration between employees and colleagues.

 It should stand to reason then, that taking a team-based approach to the intranet launch process can come with many benefits.